Ervin1809/Ervin1809.github.io/_tabs/about.md

 order: 4
 ---

 Hello!
-I’m **M. Ervin** (Muhammad Ervin), an enthusiastic programmer and technology explorer from Makassar, Indonesia.
+I’m **M. Ervin**, an enthusiastic programmer and technology explorer from Makassar, Indonesia.
 I started my coding journey in **2023** and have been passionate about building impactful projects and solving real-world problems ever since.

 ## Education & Experience